 Since graduation, Bryan has been working in the amateur sports industry running local, statewide and national events for youth sports teams in Florida.
 In summer 2011, Bryan became the Vice President of Operations with a sports complex in Cocoa, FL

 www.cocoaexpo.com.
-Bryan collaborated with CMC alum Max Bingham (Class of 2009) on the videos on the website (including the main intro on the front page), with Max serving as producer.
+Bryan collaborated with CMC alum Max Bingham (2009) on the videos on the website (including the main intro on the front page), with Max serving as producer.

 Katy recently accepted a position as Digital Communication Coordinator for the Elizabeth Glaser Pediatric AIDS Foundation in Washington, D.C., where she will be responsible for coordinating the foundation's social media efforts and website maintenance as well as assisting the in-house graphic designer with various projects.